cyberkitty888/holbertonschool-zero_day/git/README.md

-this directory is for my Git projects
+this file is for my Git projects